Day Trading: Risk Management Fundamentals

 Swing traders often hold assets for multiple days, while long-term investors hold them for months or years.
 Each type of trader develops risk management techniques that fit their portfolio and overall strategy.

-Short-term investing is predicated on a strategy where the trader closely monitors each open position and responds to real-time price action.
+Day trading is predicated on a strategy where the trader closely monitors each open position and responds to real-time price action.

-The risk management plan for a short-term trader should ensure that all trades are closed in the overnight session.
+The risk management plan for a day trader should ensure that all trades are closed in the overnight session.
 The benefit of doing this is that it protects you from sudden events that happen when you cannot trade.

 Size Your Trades